DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 ```
 Give it some time to download and start, then check to see if you can connect to HA at `http://ip_address:8123`.
 If all went well, you should see the HA front end.

-If you're not seeing HA, check `docker-compose logs` to try to determine the issue and troubleshoot accordingly.
+If you're not seeing HA, evoke `docker-compose logs` to try to determine the issue and troubleshoot accordingly.

+So what just happened here?
+When we issued the `docker-compose` command, it read the configuration file we created and downloaded the image we specified.
+It then setup and launched a docker container with our image and other specified preferences.

+This brings me back to the issue with `privileged: true` in our config above.
+What this line does is allow the container to access the `/dev` directory of the host system.
+When it comes to HA, this is a double-edged sword, it will allow for easier configuration and discovery of devices directly connected to the host system.

+Because we had a volume specified,

 #